biocore/qiime-workshops/ISME15/commands.md

 # Overview
 In this tutorial we will work through the analysis of soil microbial community data using [QIIME 1.8.0](http://www.qiime.org) and [PICRUSt 1.0.0](http://picrust.github.io).
 In order to focus on QIIME's diversity analyses, we've already run all of the steps in the *Data preparation commands* section for you, and you can download the results [here](ftp://thebeast.colorado.edu/pub/QIIME-workshop/isme15.tgz).
 However, you can run those commands yourself if you'd like to experiment or gain experience with them.

+The data used in this workshop were originally published in [Lauber et al. 2009](http://www.ncbi.nlm.nih.gov/pubmed/19502440).

 # Setup: we'll work through these steps together

 For the hands-on components of this workshop, you'll be working on one of four Amazon Web Services (AWS) instances.
 The addresses for these are: